hongyuchen2andrew/GANImputer/README.md

 # GANImputer
 ## Introduction of GANImputer
 GANImputer is a novel missing data imputation algorithm based on Generative Adversarial Network(GAN), which consists of a discriminator and a generator.
 In this setup, the discriminator is formulated as a multi-class classifier, different from the binary classifier in the original GAN.
 The discriminator is trained to maximize the multi-class classification error and the generator is trained to minimize the multi-class classification error.
 After the adversarial training, the generator is fixed and the latent variables are optimized.
 Finally, the generator and latent variables are fine-tuned as a whole to impute the missing values.
+Code of our model and other related state-of-the-art (SOTA) algorithms mentioned above can be found [here](https://github.com/hongyuchen2andrew/GANImputer/blob/main/models).

 ## Overall Algorithms
 ### Stage 1: Adversarial Learning for Generator